alirezasaremi.com logo

 1. Enable Cache Components (One Time Setup)

 Cache Components is an opt-in feature.
-Enable it once in your next.config.ts.
+That means you can simply enable or disable this feature in your next.config.ts.
 After that, you can use the use cache directive and functions like cacheLife and cacheTag.

 // next.config.ts